ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 ### Distance and similarity functions

 The distance and similarity functions take two lists of real numbers as input and return the distance/similarity between them.

+{% note info %}

-Distance functions return small values for close vectors, similarity functions return large values for close vectors.
-This should be taken into account in the sorting order.
+Distance functions return small values for close vectors, while similarity functions return large values for close vectors.
+This should be taken into account when defining the sorting order.

+{% endnote %}

 Similarity functions:
-* inner product `InnerProductSimilarity' (sum of products of coordinates)
+* inner product `InnerProductSimilarity` (sum of products of coordinates)
-* cosine similarity `CosineSimilarity' (inner product / vector lengths)
+* cosine similarity `CosineSimilarity` (inner product / vector lengths)

 Distance functions:
-* euclidean distance `EuclideanDistance' (the root of the sum of squares of coordinate differences)
+* euclidean distance `EuclideanDistance` (the root of the sum of squares of coordinate differences)
-* cosine distance `CosineDistance' (1 - cosine similarity)
+* cosine distance `CosineDistance` (1 - cosine similarity)

-#### Function signature
+#### Function signatures

 ```sql
 Knn::InnerProductSimilarity(List<Float>?, List<Float>?)->Float?